Venezuelan literature: 20th century

-In the 20th century, with the modernization and urbanization of Venezuela thanks to the economic boom provided by petroleum, some of its finest writers were: Teresa de la Parra, Rómulo Gallegos, Arturo Uslar Pietri, Salvador Garmendia.
+In the 20th century, with the modernization and urbanization of Venezuela thanks to the economic boom provided by petroleum, some of its finest writers were: Teresa de la Parra, Rómulo Gallegos, Arturo Uslar Pietri, Salvador Garmendia, Enrique Bernardo Núñez, Julio Garmendia, José Antonio Ramos Sucre.
 Gallegos' Doña Bárbara (1929) was described in 1974 as "possibly the most widely known Latin American novel".
 The National Prize for Literature, awarded annually, was established in 1948, with Uslar Pietri the only writer to win twice in the first five decades.

 Vanguard playwrights from the 1960s include Levy Rossel, author of the 1966 musical theatre play Vimazoluleka.

 Rafael Cadenas and Eugenio Montejo are among the best known poets of the 20th century and the beginning of the 21st century.

 21st century

 At the start of the 21st century, Venezuelan fiction boomed with major new works by Federico Vegas, Francisco Suniaga, Ana Teresa Torres and Slavko Župčić.
 According to critic and journalist Boris Muñoz, Venezuelan fiction has "opened up to find a bigger audience, through noir novels, historical novels, without renouncing its own Venezuelan idiosyncrasies".
 With the Venezuelan refugee crisis in the 2010s, migration has become a predominant topic in Venezuelan literature.
 Many Venezuelan writers live and publish outside the country, notably in Spain, the United States and other parts of Latin America.

+In the 2010s and 2020s, Venezuelan writers won several international prizes.
+In 2019, Rodrigo Blanco Calderón won the Bienal de Novela Mario Vargas Llosa for his first novel, The Night (first published 2016).
+In 2021, Karina Sainz Borgo won the O. Henry Prize for her short story "Scissors" [Tijeras].
+In 2022, Rafael Cadenas won the Miguel de Cervantes Prize, the highest literary honour in the Spanish-speaking world.